 for as long as we have a reasonable business need, such as managing our relationship with you and managing our business

 for as long as we provide services and/or treatment to you and then for as long as someone could bring a claim against us (in general this is a period of 10 years); and/or

 in line with professional, legal, and regulatory requirements or guidance.

 We are required to hold certain data for legal and statutory reasons such as for VAT purposes.

 The law allows you to withdraw your consent to any particular usage of your data at any time without needing to specify a reason.
-You can withdraw your consent by emailing our customer care team on [email protected] or calling 0800 313 4304.
+You can withdraw your consent by emailing our customer care team on firstname.lastname@example.org or by calling 0800 313 4304.

 How we store your information

 Your information is stored securely on our servers and within the UK and European Economic Area (EEA) only.
 It is not stored outside these areas.
 It is kept in line with the GDPRs security principle We ensure that:

 the data can be accessed, altered, disclosed or deleted only by those we have authorised to do so (and that those people only act within the scope of the authority given to them);

 the data we hold is accurate and complete in relation to why we are processing it; and